VedaWebProject/Tekst/docs/content/index.md

-# What is Tekst?
+# Introduction

+Tekst is a collaborative, web-based research platform for aligning, displaying, linking, exploring, and enriching resources on natural language texts.
+It is developed within the scope of the [VedaWeb 2.0](https://vedaweb.uni-koeln.de/) research project, where it constitutes the technical basis of the *VedaWeb* research platform.

+!!! note "Git Repository"
+    You are looking for Tekst's Git repository?
+[It's over here.](https://github.com/VedaWebProject/Tekst)

-!!! warning "Work-in-progress"
+!!! important "Work-in-progress"
     While the Tekst platform is already in its open beta phase, this manual is still very much work-in-progress.
 We'll try to complete it as soon as possible, but please bear with us if you encounter any incomplete information.

-Tekst is a collaborative, web-based research platform for aligning, displaying, linking, exploring, and enriching resources on natural language texts.
-It is developed within the scope of the [VedaWeb 2.0](https://vedaweb.uni-koeln.de/) research project, where it constitutes the technical basis of the *VedaWeb* research platform.

 ## Use cases